ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

 You should now see a terminal session open with a command prompt of ``root@<some hash>:/#``.
 This is your docker container.
+Take a look around, it should look like any other linux OS.
+If you go into ``/opt/ros/rolling``, it should look familiar to you!

 ------------